Former Browns Summit trooper pleads guilty to selling firearms from trunk of patrol car

-A former state trooper from Browns Summit faces up to five years in prison after pleading guilty to unlawfully transporting and dealing in firearms — some of them decommissioned law enforcement weapons — which he often sold from the trunk of his patrol car while on duty.
+BROWNS SUMMIT — A former state trooper from her faces up to five years in prison after pleading guilty to unlawfully transporting and dealing in firearms — some of them decommissioned law enforcement weapons — which he often sold from the trunk of his patrol car while on duty.

 Sentencing is scheduled for 9:30 a.m. on June 2 at the federal courthouse in Greensboro before U.S. District Court Judge Catherine C. Eagles.
 Norman also faces up to three years of supervised release and monetary penalties.

-The Highway Patrol previously told a local TV station that Norman, who had been with the department since 2012, resigned the day he was arrested.
+The Highway Patrol previously told a local TV station that Norman, who had been with the department since 2012, resigned the day he was arrested in July.

-He is accused of selling some of those firearms to 33-year-old felon Tommy Lee Hudson of Reidsville, someone Norman had known since they both graduated from basic law enforcement training in 2010, the DOJ said in court documents.

 An affidavit attached to the DOJ’s criminal complaint shows the months-long investigation began with a tip from a confidential informant in January 2021 and later led to three controlled buys by the FBI.